mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Implementation Considerations

 [EDITOR'S NOTE: note what underlying transports must provide.
 Declare that Post works without object framing on the sender side, but in this case requires additional deframing help on the application side.
 Necessary to show that you can port to Post even if your other endpoint is TCP-only.
-If there is no framing available in the underlying transport, send() fails.
-If there are too many open streams, open_stream() fails.
 There must be a way for the application to provide message backpressure; i.e. through a channel with a given buffer length, or a maximum callback concurrency.
 Maximum message size may be difficult to determine and negotiate.]